actions-marketplace-validations/DanielBunting_ReactorObfuscation/README.md

         project_file: 'path/to/your/project.nrproj'
         input_path: 'path/to/your/output/assembly.dll'
         output_path: 'path/to/your/output/assembly.dll'
+        license_file: 'path/to/your/license.license'

 ```

 ## Support and Contributions
 - Getting Support: If you encounter any issues while using this action, please open an issue in the GitHub repository.
 - Contributions: Contributions are welcome!
-If you'd like to improve the ReactorObfuscation action, please make a pull request.
+If you'd like to improve this action, please make a pull request.
 ## License
-- This project is licensed under the MIT Licence - see the LICENCE file in the repository for details.
+- This project is licensed under the MIT Licence - see the LICENSE file in the repository for details.